Optimizing Dental Insurance Billing for Your Practice's Success

 Before submitting claims to the NYC Medicaid, providers must ensure the following:

-ETIN - a submitter identifier issued by the eMedNY contractor that all providers must have with an eMedNY contractor on their file before submission.
+A submitter identifier issued by the eMedNY contractor that all providers must have with an eMedNY contractor on their file before submission.
 The identifier can be given to an individual or group (the direct billers) and to service bureaus or clearinghouses.

-Certification statement - for each ETIN used for billing, all providers must file a joint certification statement with NYC Medicaid.
+For each ETIN used for billing, all providers must file a joint certification statement with NYC Medicaid.
 However, each statement must be renewed after one year to sustain electronic billing under ETIN adequately.
 In case of failure to renew the certification statement for a certain ETIN will lead to claim rejection.

 What can increase productivity in dental offices?